Attack SMB Services with Hydra

 sudo /etc/init.d/nmbd restart

-Prepare User/Password Lists
+Prepare User and Password Lists

-In this step, we will create the user and password lists that Hydra will use to perform the SMB attack.
+In this step, you will create the user and password lists that Hydra will use to perform the SMB attack.
 These lists will contain potential usernames and passwords that Hydra will try to use to authenticate to the SMB server.

 nano ~/project/users.txt